ISL:Eyeing first home win, Mumbai City take on Kerala Blasters

 Both Mumbai and Kerala are placed in the lower half of the points table and a win would help them improve their position.
 Mumbai have played six games so far, of which they have won one, drawn three and lost two.

 Kerala have also played six, won one, drawn two and lost three.
-The hosts will have their hopes pinned on Tunisian forward Amine Chermiti, who is their leading goal-scorer so far this season with 3 goals to his name.
+The hosts will have their hopes pinned on Tunisian forward Amine Chermiti, who is their leading goal scorer so far this season with three goals to his name.

 The Kerala defence will have a tough time if Chermiti fires on all cylinders.
 However, all eyes will be on Mumbai's another key player their forward Modou Sougou, who hasn't had the best time.

 One good game is enough for Sougou to prove his mettle and he will be hoping that the game against Kerala would be the one.
-Mumbai have equally strong mid-fielders comprising Paulo Machoda, Raynier Fernades, Rowlin Borges, Diego Carlos, Bipin Singh, Mohamed Larbi, Mohammed Asif and Mohammed Rafique.
+Mumbai have equally strong midfielders comprising Paulo Machoda, Raynier Fernades, Rowlin Borges, Bipin Singh, Mohamed Larbi, Mohammed Asif and Mohammed Rafique.

-Amrinder would expect to keep a clean-sheet.
+Mumbai coach Costa admitted that the team is under pressure to deliver victories.
+"We are playing under pressure because we need points.

+We need to be close to the part (in the table) we want and I think that we deserve it," Costa said.
+Speaking about the team's performance, the Mumbai coach said, "It is always a problem when you lose points because of an individual's mistake.
+However, the good thing we must take away from the last two games is that we are playing as a team and we are playing good."
 For Kerala, its coach would want forward Bartholomew Ogbeche and Messi Bouli to play to their potential.

 Their midfielders and defenders also will have to play to their potential if Mumbai have to stopped in their own den.
-PTI NRB ARU ARU.
+Kerala Blasters continue to be without the services of Gianni Zuiverloon in defence, Mario Arques and Moustapha Gning in midfield.

+Their replacements in the starting line-up have done reasonably well, especially Jeakson Singh, who is particularly composed and mature beyond his age..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)